-Realized price effectiveness is defined as an excess or a shortfall of realized price-to-cost items, scaled by the cost item.
-In other words, realized price effectiveness tells us how much higher or lower company’s realized price is in comparison with production costs.
+Realized price effectiveness is defined as excess or shortfall of a realized price to a cost item, scaled by cost item.
+In other words, realized price effectiveness tells us how much higher or lower a company’s realized price is compared to its production costs.

 As you can see in the above graph, realized price effectiveness tells us that for 3Q16, ConocoPhillips’s (COP) realized price, without hedging benefit, was ~77.0% above its production cash cost and ~16.0% below its total production cost for the same quarters.

 Almost all other upstream companies, including Murphy Oil (MUR), Southwestern Energy (SWN), and Range Resources (RRC), have reported a negative 3Q16 realized price effectiveness in terms of total production costs.